wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of Washington — sacking of Alexan- dria — death of Sir Peter Parker.
+Capture of Washington--sacking of Alexan- dria--death of Sir Peter Parker.